Dan Poynter: Career

 He continued to edit and publish newsletters on book writing/publishing and professional speaking.
 He edited and published blogs on book writing/publishing and air travel.
 Poynter earned a Bachelor of Arts in Social Science from California State University, Chico, and also attended San Francisco Law School.

 Poynter was Editor of the Publishing Poynter's newsletter on the book industry since 1986 and the Global Speakers Federation NewsBrief for international professional speakers since 2006.

 Poynter was an expert skydiver who had been active in the industry since 1962.
 He wrote more books on parachutes and skydiving than any other author.
 He served in elective office in various aviation associations including the United States Parachute Association (chairman of the board), The Parachute Industry Association (President), the U.S. Hang Gliding Association (director), and the Commission Internationale du Vol Libre (hang gliding) of the Fédération Aéronautique Internationale (president).

 He invented the Style aster parachute, the Fastbak parachute, revolving cones, Tri-vent modification for reserve canopies, and patented the Pop Top parachute.

-He was appointed trustee and elected secretary of the American Museum of Sport Parachuting and Air Safety, later the National Skydiving Museum along with being appointed Curator and placed in charge of the inventory of the National Skydiving Museum.
-Poynter established the eMuseum for the National Skydiving Museum in 2014.
+He was appointed trustee and elected secretary of the American Museum of Sport Parachuting and Air Safety, later the International Skydiving Museum along with being appointed Curator and placed in charge of the inventory of the museum.
+Poynter established the eMuseum for the museum in 2014.

 He was diagnosed with Chromosome 19 Trisomy in 2012, and a stem cell transplant was performed in mid-2013.
 He fully recovered in 2014, and wrote a book on his experiences, Transplant Handbook for Patients: Replacing Stem Cells in Your Bone Marrow.